IELTS Exam 2020 – 2021 | India

 You can take the exam four times a month.
 On the IELTS website, you have to choose your country and the closest examination centre which is convenient to you along with the kind of exam you’d want to take (choose between IELTS Academic and IELTS General Training).
 You will then see test dates that are available and click apply by filling up the application form.
 Both IDP and the British Council offer the test on 48 fixed dates a year, running into four times a month.
 The yearly schedule is available on their website.

 Just remember to register one month prior to secure your place on your preferred day at your chosen test centre.

 Download the PDF on this page to find out more on IELTS test dates in India for 2018: link.

 IELTS Exam Fee

-In India, for all tests administered after 1st April 2019, the registration fee for IELTS exam is INR 13,250.
+In India, the registration fee for IELTS exam is INR 13,250.

 For online registrations, only credit/debit payment is accepted, for in person registrations, you will be required to pay by credit or debit card / DD / ICICI bank deposit slip.

 In two hours and 45 minutes, the IELTS will aim to assess your listening, reading, writing and speaking skills in English language.
 As mentioned above, the two types of tests, IELTS Academic and IELTS General Training differ in their reading and writing components, while listening and speaking tests are same for both.